 How an evolutionary foundation can help put psychiatry on the same biological foundation as the rest of medicine: Evolution is a basic science for medicine.
 GOOD REASONS FOR BAD FEELINGS shows how it offers a way forward in our quest to understand, prevent and treat mental illness.

 Listen...and watch...rap artist Baba Brinkman's song about the good reasons for bad feelings

 About the Author

 Randolph M. Nesse, MD is a founder of the field of evolutionary medicine and coauthor with George C. Williams of Why We Get Sick.
-He served for many years as Professor of Psychiatry, Professor of Psychology, and Research Professor at the University of Michigan.
-He currently is the Founding Director of the Center for Evolution and Medicine at Arizona State University, where he is also a Foundation Professor in the School of Life Sciences.
+He full career as Professor of Psychiatry, Professor of Psychology, and Research Professor at the University of Michigan.
+In 2014 he founded the Center for Evolution and Medicine at Arizona State University and the International Society for Evolution, Medicine, and Public Health.
 He is a Fellow of the Association for Psychological Science, a Distinguished Fellow of the American Psychiatric Association, and an elected Fellow of the American Association for the Advancement of Science.

 ---Nancy Gonzales, ASU Dean of Natural Sciences, will chair the event

 ---Randolph Nesse will provide a brief overview of the book